durian/superslew/README.md

 - Move your plane around.
 Joystick moves forwards/backwards or sideways, throttle controls speed.
 The yaw control rotates the plane.

+- The slow speed setting can be used to park or push back your plane.
+The faster settings let you explore th scenery around you as well.

 - The plane is kept on the ground, even across hills, but be careful if you end up partly in the ground; you will "crash" when you disable the SuperSlew mode.